Menu

 Admission is free.
 Continuing Education Credits are offered exclusively to Society members in all membership categories and those intending to join.

-Participants are asked to be aware of the need for privacy and confidentiality throughout the program.
-The Chicago Psychoanalytic Institute maintains responsibility for this program and its content.
+Accreditation Information for Professionals Other Than Physicians.
+The Chicago Psychoanalytic Institute maintains responsibility for this program and its content, in relation to accreditation for CE credits for non-physicians.
 CPI is licensed by the Illinois Department of Financial and Professional Regulation to sponsor continuing education credits for (license numbers in parentheses): Social Workers (159.000122), Professional Counselors (197.000202), Marriage and Family Therapy Therapists (168.00204), and Clinical Psychologists (268.000091).

 Eligible professionals will receive 2.0 continuing education credits for attending the entire program.
 To receive these credits an evaluation form must be completed online.
-Learners must claim the amount of time spent in the educational activity and that will be the amount of credit they will earn.
+Learners must claim the amount of time spent in the educational activity and that will be the amount of credit they will earn

 (Zoom link will be automatically emailed to you when you register)